 We’ve expanded this section to clearly describe predictions for each of the three conditions (pg.
 5-6).

-(3) The relationship between attention maturation and PFC development is not sufficiently discussed neither in the introduction nor in the discussion.
+The relationship between attention maturation and PFC development is not sufficiently discussed neither in the introduction nor in the discussion.
 It would be important to situate these findings within neural models of attention and cognitive control, some of which may be aligned with the present predictions (e.g., the Matched Filter Hypothesis for Cognitive control, Neuropsychologia, 62, 2014).
 In some sense the results would appear paradoxical, but they are not—bottom-up attentional capture leads to systematic exploitation.
 However, which neural mechanisms support this behavior in the context of an underdeveloped PFC?
 How is this process different than the PFC-mediated top-down attentional control?

+The manuscript has been updated to further discuss these issues.
+We especially appreciate the reference to Chrysikou, Weber, and Thompson-Schill’s paper which is extremely relevant and overall consistent with our findings and hypothesis.
+We’ve added discussion of this idea to the Introduction and Discussion (pg.
+3-4 and 18).

-(4) It would be helpful if the order of the conditions in the text and figures match (see Figure 1).
+It would be helpful if the order of the conditions in the text and figures match (see Figure 1).

 Thanks for the suggestion.
 The text has been updated in several places to follow the same order as in the figures.

-Reviewer #3:
+Reviewer 3:

 p.
 3, not merely irrelevant stimuli that need to be filtered out, but often competing stimuli, as in the present experiment.

 The text has been updated to reflect this point (pg.
 3).